I’ve spent so much time travelling across Spain — almost six months in total!

 I know I have a ton of readers who are all about that backpacking life, so I want to kick off this section by running through some of the accommodation options that are out there for budget travellers.

 Couchsurfing is a great way to save money while taking a deep-dive into life in Spain.
 You’ll stay with a local for free, sleeping on their couch, and learning about their day-to-day life in the country.
 It’s not the most comfortable of travel experiences, of course, but you’ll learn more about what it’s like to be Spanish than you would by staying in a hostel or hotel.
-You can browse a list of Spanish Couchsurfing hosts here — there’s tons of welcoming locals in most towns and cities across the country, many with outstanding reviews.
+You can browse a list of Spanish Couchsurfing hosts on the Couchsurfing site — there’s tons of welcoming locals in most towns and cities across the country, many with outstanding reviews.

 Housesitting is another option for saving money in Spain.
 Housesitting is exactly what it sounds like — you’ll take care of somebody’s house for free while they’re away, usually while looking after their pets, too.
 This option is going to be best for long-term travellers or retirees as you can’t pick and choose dates and destinations, so need to have flexibility over where you go and when.
 If you do have that freedom, it’s a wonderful way to cut down your travel expenses, soak up some home comforts, look after some adorable animals, and live like a local for a while.
 Trusted Housesitters is one of the best sites for getting started with housesitting.

-And finally, if you’re travelling long-term and don’t mind getting your fingers dirty, you could look at WWOOFing (here) or WorkAway (here) as a way to cut down your costs while working on a farm in exchange for accommodation and food.
+And finally, if you’re travelling long-term and don’t mind getting your fingers dirty, you could look at WWOOFing or WorkAway as a way to cut down your costs while working on a farm in exchange for accommodation and food.
 It’s not the most glamorous of experiences, but getting to live for free in a foreign country is an incredible experience, so if you’re backpacking around Europe, this may be the way forward for you.